-In this tutorial, we will discuss how can we fetch tweets using twitter API in Python?
+In this tutorial, we will discuss how can we fetch and post tweets on Twitter using twitter API in Python?

 - A Twitter Account with some tweets posted.